-Indicator Value Target Aim of indicator Date range Compared to last month (June 2022) Compared to this time last year (July '21) Rate of children who were the subject of a child protection 35.48 38 - 48 Goldilocks July 2022 ↓ 41.52 ↓ 38.75 plan per 10,000 population under 18 years old There has been an increase in referrals which has resulted in more throughout in the system and impacted on an increase in the CP population.
-78.52 65 - 75 Goldilocks July 2022 ↓ 78.01 ↓ 69.71 Rate of children in care per 10,000 population under 18 years old years Performance has remained static although the number of children in our care has reduce to 310, there are still more children coming into care then exit.
+Indicator Value Target Aim of indicator Date range Compared to last month (June 2022) Compared to this time last year (July '21) Rate of children who were the subject of a child protection 35.48 38 - 48 Goldilocks July 2022 ↓ 41.52 ↓ 38.75 plan per 10,000 population under 18 years old e in referrals wl se in the CP po ed in more through out in the system 78.52 65 - 75 Goldilocks July 2022 ↓ 78.01 ↓ 69.71 Rate of children in care per 10,000 population under 18 years old to 310, there permanency every child w Public Law C children's circ Performance has remained static although the number of children in our care has reduced to 310, there are still more children coming into care then exit.
 We will be launching permanency summits which means that we will be reviewing the individual care plans of every child we care for to ensure we are only caring for children who we should be.
-The Public Law Outline timescales have been reduced to 12 weeks to ensure we are considerable children's circumstances' within reasonable timescales.
+The Public Law Outline timescales have been reduced to 12 weeks to ensure we are considering children's circumstances' within reasonable timescales.
 We are also reviewing our PLO processes and have amended the timescales to 12 weeks to minimise risk.
-72 94% 90% Maximise July 2022 1 93.8% 1 82.3% Percentage of Initial Child Protection Conferences that took place with 15 working days of the strategy discussion This indicator is on target.
+76 94% 90% Maximise July 2022 † 93.8% ↑ 82.3% Percentage of Initial Child Protection Conferences that took place with 15 working days of the strategy discussion This indicator is on target.
 There were 2 Initial Child Protection Conferences held in June (for 3 children), and all meetings were held within timescales.
 There is always likely to be a small number of ICPCs that are held out of timescale for reasons of good practice.
 Careful tracking of requests is maintained to ensure timescales are met and this indicator remains on target.
 81.1% 95% Maximise July 2022 ↓ 82.3% 1 90.2% Percentage of children who have been in care for at least 5 working days, who have had a visit in the 6 weeks (30 working days), prior to the last day of the month Appropriate measures are in place in regards to monitoring progress - it is likely that the drop in performance is due to annual leave of social workers/foster carers given the time of year.
 The social work teams are still carrying vacancies which means it is difficult to cover when social workers are on annual leave.
-First time entrants to the Youth Justice System aged 10-17 12 17 Minimise July 2022 9 12 This target is a maximum of ere were 3 FTE in the month of July against the annual target of
+First time entrants to the Youth Justice System aged 10-17 12 17 Minimise July 2022 9 12 (Cumulative from April) This target is a maximum of ere were 3 FT in the month of July against the annual target of